Cocoa Cigarette: Orion’s Long-Selling Dagashi Candy Stick

-Kids tend to want to imitate what adults enjoy, say smoking, and drinking.
-As a matter of fact, when I was small, I was that kind of boy.
+Kids tend to want to imitate what adults enjoy, say, smoking and drinking.
+In fact, when I was small, I was that kind of boy.

 But I wasn’t such a bad boy, so I legally enjoyed smoking and drinking.
 Luckily, in Japan, there are food companies that make such precocious kids’ wishes come true.